The VGS is an organisation of three parts:

 - Individual members may hold or stand for political office or engage in political campaigns and utter partisan or contentious opinions, though not explicitly as officers or members of the VGS.

-- Governance of VGS resides with members who take part in open General meetings, including an Annual General Meeting, normally held in the fourth week of June.
+- Governance of VGS resides with members who take part in open General meetings, including an Annual General Meeting, normally held in June.

 4. Action Groups, Projects, Forums, etc.